gum-tech/flow-ts/README.md

 - `unwrapErr` extracts the error held by **`Err`**, or throws an error if it is **`Ok`**
 - `expect` similar to `unwrap()` but can accept an argument for setting a custom message for the error.
 - `expectErr` extracts the error held by Err, or throws an error if it is Ok
-- `bind` allows for safe chaining of computations, where the result of one computation is passed as input to another computation.
+- `andthen` allows for safe chaining of computations, where the result of one computation is passed as input to another computation.
 I
 - `map` allows for the transformation of the value held by  **`Ok`**, leaving **`Err`** unchanged
 - `mapErr` allows for the transformation of the error held by **`Er`**, leaving **`Ok`**  unchanged
 - `and` when combining two expressions, If both got `Ok`, the value in the second expression returns.
 If either one got `Err` that value returns immediately.